Girl, 10, secures model job after surgery

 Lancashire girl, 10, secures model job after surgery

-A 10-year-old cerebral palsy sufferer from Lancashire has won a modelling contract with River Island after competing with 5,000 other entrants for a place.
+A 10-year-old girl with cerebral palsy from Lancashire has won a modelling contract with River Island after competing with 5,000 other entrants for a place.

 Emily won the contract despite undergoing physiotherapy after a major operation to help her walk - and taking her school SATS tests.